Background image

 Career Events

-His excellence has been recognised with the FIH’s Young Player of the Year award in 2008, followed by being named Hockey Australia’s Player of the Year in 2010, 2014 and 2015.
+His excellence has been recognised along the journey with the FIH’s Young Player of the Year award in 2008, followed by being named Hockey Australia’s Player of the Year in 2010, 2014 and 2015.

-Highlights of Edwards career include gold at the 2010 Delhi Commonwealth Games stunning the India team 8-0 before their home fans, and scoring in the gold medal-winning game against Germany at the 2010 World Cup.
+Highlights of Eddie’s career include gold at the Delhi 2010 Commonwealth Games, stunning the India team 8-0 in front of their home fans, and scoring in the gold medal-winning game against Germany at the 2010 World Cup.

 However, heartbreak came at the 2012 Olympics losing to Germany in the semi-finals – their first defeat of the tournament – but rebounding to win the bronze with a 3-1 over Great Britain.

-World Cup gold in The Hague and Commonwealth gold in Glasgow, both in 2014, helped soften the blow but the Rio Olympics inflicted more pain.
-Australia were heavily-backed favourites to take Olympic gold but lost 4-0 to The Netherlands in the quarter-finals to finish sixth.
+World Cup gold in The Hague and Commonwealth gold in Glasgow, both in 2014, helped soften the blow but the Rio 2016 Olympics inflicted more pain.
+Australia was heavily-backed favourites to take Olympic gold, but lost 4-0 to The Netherlands in the quarter-finals to finish sixth.

-The Hockey veteran became a consecutive four-time Olympian at Tokyo 2020, where he achieved his best Olympic placing, receiving Silver.
-Ockenden was the backbone of the team, captaining the squad in the Gold Medal match in which they narrowly lost to Belgium in a tense penalty shootout.
+The hockey veteran became a four-time Olympian at Tokyo 2020, where he achieved his best Olympic placing, winning silver.
+Eddie was the backbone of the team at the postponed Games in 2021, captaining the squad in the gold medal match in which they narrowly lost to Belgium in a tense penalty shootout.

-In 2022 he would earn his 400th Australian cap in a friendly against India, becoming the Australian with the most field hockey appearances and the 7th in the sport overall to eclipse this.
+That year he earned his 400th Australian cap in a friendly against India, becoming the Australian with the most field hockey appearances.

 Read More